 Their hearts were too rigid, too stubborn, and their minds too set in their own ways to accept the ideal.
 We were simply not ready for many of the things God wanted for the greater good.
 And to this day, many of us are still not ready.

 However, the beauty of Grace is that we do not have to be ready for everything that God wants for us all at once.
 He knows we will make mistakes and is willing to forgive them, but he also won't stop there.
 He promised us healing as well - "I have seen his willful ways, but I will heal him; I will guide him and restore comfort to him."
 (Isaiah 57:18).
 God will help us change ourselves so we are ready for what he wants of us, and how this happens highlights another reason why our reality is so confoundingly constructed.

-Humility was mentioned before as a virtue opposing Pride and to submit to the terms of Grace is also to humble yourself before God.
-However, there is another virtue that opposes Pride.
-It is a virtue we will fully discuss in the next chapter and is the means by which God's promised healing comes.
-It is Faith - belief in God despite his invisibility in our lives, despite what science tells us, despite what the world tells us, and despite everything else that says he does not exist.
+Humility was mentioned before as a virtue opposing pride and to submit to the terms of Grace is also to humble yourself before God.
+However, there is another virtue that opposes pride.
+It is faith - belief in God despite his invisibility in our lives, despite what science tells us, despite what the world tells us, and despite everything else that says he does not exist.

 God is perfect in nature and logic, and the master of multi-layered communication and symbolism.
 He crossed every T and dotted every I. He filled in all the blanks to make reality appear as if it and we did not need him, but the truth is, in the great vastness of our universe, in the invisible, intangible nature of the spiritual realm, and in his very subtle ways, our Lord whispers a simple message:

 Continue into more...